 As you start breastfeeding, your breasts may sometimes become overly full (engorged).
 This can make them feel hard and painful.
 It can help to:

 - put warm flannels on your breasts or take a warm bath or shower

 - take some paracetamol or ibuprofen (these are safe to take while your breastfeeding).

-Talk to your midwife if you’re having any problems with your milk or breastfeeding.
 Find out more about feeding your baby.

 You can get pregnant 3 weeks after you’ve given birth, even if you’re breastfeeding and your periods haven’t started again.